simpleweb/romulus-cli/README.md

 ## What does it do?
 - [Features](#features) - adds a set of commonly required features (e.g. Redux setup,
-offline storage, environment variables and more) by taking advantage of great. community driven packages
+offline storage, environment variables and more) by taking advantage of great community driven packages
-- [Structure](#structure) - provides a sensible structure to your applications that helps bring consitency within your team or just between your own applications.
+- [Structure](#structure) - provides a sensible structure for your applications that helps bring consistency within your team or just between your own applications
 - [Scaffolding](#documentation) - makes it easy to scaffold new components, reducers and scenes that follow the same style and structure